cuffyca/NNLBD/guide/faq.md

 # What embedding formats are supported? <a name="supported_embedding_formats"></a>

-Our system supports Word2vec-style plain text and binary embeddings.
+Our system supports Word2vec-style (W2V) plain text and binary embeddings.
 The system will automatically determine which embeddings you've specified when loading your experiments.

+We have preliminary W2V binary-formatted multi-word term support (i.e. multi-word terms separated by whitespace saved in W2V binary format).
+But we do not recommend using this for experiments.
+You should use plain text format for these embeddings instead.
+Our system handles this with no issues.

+If you wish to save multi-word term embeddings in W2V binary format, we recommending setting the `multi_word_mod = True` when calling the `DataLoader::Save_Binary_Embeddings()` function (This is enabled by default).
+When loading your embeddings, the system will automatically convert the multi-word terms to normal formatting.
+This options saves multi-word terms by replacing any whitespace separation characters with underscores.
+When loading, the system will detect this and replace them with the standard whitespace characters.

 # Can I convert between Word2vec binary and plain text embeddings? <a name="convert_between_w2v_binary_and_plain_text"></a>